 The 2017 winners demonstrated the diversity of businesses excelling in environmental excellence and shining in social inclusion.
 This year the categories remain the same, but the judging process will be a little different as we call on the expertise of past winners, specialist partner organisations and our sponsors.

 As the stories become more inspiring, so do the ceremonies.
-For two years the awards have blossomed at the Royal Horticultural Halls, and 2018 promises yet more extravagance.
-Taking place on October 1st at Fest Camden, we’re talking awesome location, killer canapes and drinks to match.
-Stay tuned for more information.
+For two years the awards have blossomed at the Royal Horticultural Halls, and 2018 was full of yet more extravagance.
+Our event on October 1st at Fest Camden, involved an awesome location, killer canapes and drinks to match.

 If the Food Made Good Awards are the embodiment of excellence, our Sustainability Rating is the barometer.